The Adventure of Sherlock Holmes' Smarter Brother poster

 The inciting incident occurs at 11 minutes when Sherlock and Watson are called away on a secret government mission and entrust Sigerson with protecting Jenny Hill and the stolen government documents she possesses.
 This is Sigerson's first real case, but it comes with enormous pressure..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 22 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This shows the protagonist's commitment to Sigerson makes the active choice to fully commit to the investigation, declaring himself capable and taking ownership of the case rather than deferring to his brother's methods.
+This illustrates the protagonist's commitment to Sigerson makes the active choice to fully commit to the investigation, declaring himself capable and taking ownership of the case rather than deferring to his brother's methods.
 He begins pursuing Professor Moriarty on his own terms., moving from reaction to action.

 At 46 minutes, the Midpoint arrives at 51% of the runtime—precisely centered, creating perfect narrative symmetry.
 Notably, this crucial beat False victory: Sigerson believes he's outsmarted Moriarty and recovered the documents, gaining confidence.
 He and Jenny grow closer.
 However, he's actually fallen into Moriarty's trap - the stakes are now raised and the real danger begins., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 68 minutes (75% through) represents the emotional nadir.
 Here, Sigerson is captured and humiliated by Moriarty, who reveals the entire scheme.
-Jenny is in mortal danger, Sacker is wounded, and Sigerson faces the death of his dream - he's not a great detective, just a fool who endangered everyone., demonstrates the protagonist at their lowest point.
+Jenny is in mortal danger, Sacker is wounded, and Sigerson faces the death of his dream - he's not a great detective, just a fool who endangered everyone., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 72 minutes initiates the final act resolution at 79% of the runtime.
 Synthesis moment: Sigerson realizes he doesn't need to be Sherlock - he needs to be himself.
 Jenny's faith in him and his own unique talents (music, emotion, unconventional thinking) are his strengths.
 He devises a plan using his methods, not his brother's., demonstrating the transformation achieved throughout the journey.